shaka-project/shaka-packager/docs/linux_profiling.md

 Profiling code is enabled when the `use_allocator` variable in gyp is set to `tcmalloc` (currently the default) and `profiling` variable in gyp is set to `1`.
-That will build the tcmalloc library, including the cpu profiling and heap profiling code into edash-packager, e.g.
+That will build the tcmalloc library, including the cpu profiling and heap profiling code into shaka-packager, e.g.

     GYP_DEFINES='profiling=1 use_allocator="tcmalloc"' gclient runhooks